 Haywood County’s shop owners love fill their stores with local goods.
 There’s no shortage of one-of-a-kind specialty stores in our five mountain towns, but we’ve featured a few below.

 Located in the heart of Waynesville, this family-owned market offers plenty of local favorites, including fresh trout, homemade candles, and pantry staples.
 Stop by to rent a picnic for your next hike!

 Choosing the wine for the evening meal since 1993.
 Bosu’s Wine Shop supporting local agriculture, brewing, and viticulture with local farm products, tastings, and events.

-Copper Pot & Wooden Spoon uses season ingredients to create handcrafted preserves, including jams, pickles, and artisan foods.
+Copper Pot & Wooden Spoon uses seasonal ingredients to create handcrafted preserves, including jams, pickles, and artisan foods.
 Stop by to sample your new favorites!